 Looking for archived news?
 Head over to our Newsroom.

 Creative and Innovative Research

-The framework of the Vienna PhD School of Informatics intends to generate scientists who have broad knowledge and expertise in the domain (breadth) and contribute to the development of the sciences (depth) through independent research.
-Our graduates gain new scientific insight and are able to present results comprehensively.
-They are able to solve complex scientific problems in both fundamental and applied research at a high international level and according to accepted scientific standards.
+The framework of the TU Wien Informatics Doctoral School intends to foster scientists who have broad knowledge and expertise in the domain (breadth) and contribute to the development of the sciences (depth) through independent research.
+Our graduates gain new scientific insight and can present results comprehensively.
+They can solve complex scientific problems in both fundamental and applied research at a high international level and according to accepted scientific standards.

-Our objective is to provide you with an environment that encourages you to contribute to the advancement of technology through independent creative research.
-Our program enables you to become an independent researcher who is capable of generating, pursuing and communicating novel research ideas.
+Our mission is to provide you with an environment that encourages you to contribute to technology advancement through systematic, yet creative research.
+Our program enables you to become an independent researcher capable of generating, pursuing, and communicating novel research ideas.
 To achieve this, you will be involved in research activities as soon as possible.